 They’re responsible for securing product adoption, and they’re responsible for building organizational engines that lead to well-built products and robust distribution strategies.

-As you continue to rise that ranks, you should start to drive sales calls yourself - especially in cases where you’re managing a mature product.
+As you continue to rise that ranks, you should to drive sales calls yourself - especially in cases where you’re managing a mature product.

 That way, you can learn about your salespeople’s pain points firsthand, and hear directly from prospects.

-I’ve found that when senior product managers are disconnected from prospects for too long, they start making poor decisions because they can no longer empathize with their target audience or with their sales team.
+I’ve found that when senior product managers are disconnected from prospects for too long, they making poor decisions because they can no longer empathize with their target audience or with their sales team.

-Of course, as discussed in our previous article, if you’re leading a new product area, you’ll lean towards leading sales calls just by virtue of the role, regardless of your tenure at the company and regardless of your product management experience.
+Of course, as discussed in our previous article, if you’re leading a new product area, you’ll lean towards leading sales calls just by virtue of the role, regardless of your tenure at the and regardless of your product management experience.

 Summary and Additional Resources